 Music is listening, composing and performing to create a finished musical product.

 The intention of the Music Curriculum at Plantation Primary School is to help all children to feel that they are musical and to develop a life long love of music.
 Children will be taught the skills, knowledge and understanding that they need in order to become good performers, composers and listeners.
-It introduces children to music from around the world and across generations.
+They will be introduced to music from around the world and across generations.

 Children will develop the skills of singing, playing instruments, improvising and composition as well as listening and responding to music.
 They will develop an understanding of the history and cultural context of music that they listen to.